A humble MOSS alternative that also catches

 Bootcamp & MOOC Assessment

 Coding bootcamps and online learning platforms ensure students complete assignments independently.
-Automated plagiarism detection at scale — check thousands of submissions per week without manual review.
+Automated plagiarism detection at scale, so you can check thousands of submissions per week without manual review.

 CI/CD Pipeline Integration